-English CMS template: Exploring the way to check the existence of key-value pairs and members in structures
+Secure CMS Template: Exploring the checking of key-value pairs and member existence in structures

-As an experienced website operations expert, I know how important it is to operate data flexibly and effectively in daily content management and website maintenance.In such a powerful content management system based on Go language as AnQiCMS, the data processing capability at the template level directly affects the display effect and development efficiency of the front-end pages.Today, let's delve into a common template operation requirement: how to check if a key (key) exists in a map (key-value pair) or a struct (structure).
+As an experienced website operations expert, I know how important it is to operate data flexibly and effectively in daily content management and website maintenance.In such a powerful content management system as AnQiCMS, which is developed based on Go language, the data processing capability at the template level directly affects the display effect and development efficiency of the front-end page.Today, let's delve into a common template operation requirement: how to check if a key (key) exists in a map (key-value pair) or a struct (struct).

-In the template engine of AnQiCMS, we have a variety of methods to achieve this goal, each with its own focus, meeting the needs of different scenarios.We will delve into the two aspects of the built-in operators and powerful filters of the template engine in detail.
+In AnQiCMS template engine, we have a variety of methods to achieve this goal, each with its own focus, meeting the needs of different scenarios.We will detail the two aspects of the built-in operators and powerful filters of the template engine.

-Template in the “in” operator: Intuitive member detection
+In the template, the “in” operator: intuitive member detection

-When used for lists or arrays,inThe operator checks if a list contains a certain value.
-For example, if you have a list containing multiple strings and you want to know if it contains "SEO optimization
+When used with lists or arrays,inThe operator checks if a list contains a certain value.
+For example, if you have a list containing multiple strings and want to know if it contains "SEO optimization", you can write it like this:

 {% if "SEO优化" in 网站优势列表 %}